 Child support is the act of a parent supporting their child financially with their income.
 Child custody is another component of child support, in that if one of the parents has custody of the child, they are in charge of completely supporting the child.
 The other parent can support their child by paying the child support amount that is due on time.
-Both parents can be allowed custody of their child or only one could be given custody, that depends on the family’s situation and how it is perceived by the judge.
-This will be the principle element to consider when the child support determination is being determined by the judge.
+Both parents can be allowed custody of their child, or only one could be given custody; that depends on the family’s situation and how the judge perceives it.
+This will be the principal element to consider when the child support determination is being determined by the judge.

 There are many factors that go into deciding which parent, if not both, should obtain custody and support of the child.
-This decision is made by a court judge and the factors that they use to decide are based on which parent would be a better protector and supporter of the child.
-In other words, what’s in the child’s best interest.
+A court judge makes this decision, and the factors that they use to decide are based on which parent would be a better protector and supporter of the child.
+In other words, what’s in the child’s best interest?
 These decisions are also referred to as custody agreements.

 While both parents are financially responsible for their child, only one parent typically pays Child Support.
-Usually the parent with primary physical custody directly spends money on their child while the parent with less parenting time makes the payments to help support the child.
-Consulting with a divorce attorney and child support attorney will help determine where your family fits in this situation.
+Usually, the parent with primary physical custody directly spends money on their child, while the parent with less parenting time makes the payments to help support the child.
+Again, consulting with a divorce attorney and child support attorney will help determine where your family fits.

 Who can ask for Child Support?